 Homocysteine

-The above tests will all help you get a correct diagnosis.
+The above tests will help you get a correct diagnosis.
 We also recommend to test for folate and ferritin (iron storage), and do a full blood count, because B12 and folate need each other, and optimal levels of iron are just as important as optimal B12 levels.

 Rely On Symptoms